carlosccb/carlosccb.github.io/about_me/about_me.md

 * tensorflow
 * PyTorch

 From college I also know C and C++, and although I quite like the languages (seriously, I do) I do not use them often now and I'm a little rusty.
+I also am proficient in bash.
+I love to use the CL for everything that I can in Linux and macOS, which are my main OSs.
+Thanks to my college background I'm proficient in programming and have a solid background in maths, mainly linear algebra and statistics, which are the building blocks of ML.